arestivo/slides/markdown/http.md

 ## Client Error

-* **404 Not Found** - The server has not found anything matching the Request-URI.
+* **404 Not Found** - The server has not found anything matching the requested URL.
 * **405 Method Not Allowed** - The method specified in the request is not allowed for the resource identified by the URI.
-The response must include an allow header containing a list of valid methods.
+The response must include an *Allow* **header** containing a list of valid methods.
 * **408 Request Timeout** - The client did not produce a request within the time that the server was prepared to wait.

 ---

 # Some Response Codes

-* **418 I'm a teapot** - "Any attempt to brew coffee with a teapot should result in the error code "418 I'm a teapot".
+**418 I'm a teapot** - "Any attempt to brew coffee with a teapot should result in the error code "418 I'm a teapot".
 The resulting entity body MAY be short and stout." -- [RFC2324](https://tools.ietf.org/html/rfc2324)

 <img src="../assets/http/teapot.svg" style="width:30%; border: none">

+> This error is a reference to Hyper Text Coffee Pot Control Protocol which was an April Fools' joke in 1998.

 ---